sergedesmedt/CSharpLanguageFeatures/Article/Article.md

 var eightMemberByFactory = Tuple.Create(1, 2, 3, 4, 5, 6, 7, 8);
 Console.WriteLine($"Item1 is {eightMemberByFactory.Item1},"
+// ... more code here in the source files ...
 // There is no Item8 member
 // + $"Item8 is {eightMemberByFactory.Item8},"
 + $"Rest.Item1 has the value of the 8th argument {eightMemberByFactory.Rest.Item1},"